Lizabeth Scott: Rise to fame

-California

 Scott appeared in a Harper's photographic spread, which was allegedly admired by film agent Charles Feldman of Famous Artists Corporation.
 In a telegram to Scott, he asked her to take a screen test.
 He invited her to come to Los Angeles and stay at the Beverly Hills Hotel.
 Her first screen test was at Universal, then at William Goetz's International Pictures.
 She was rejected by both studios.
-Then she tested at Warner Bros., but this time around, Wallis' sister Minna Wallis arranged for film director Fritz Lang to coach Scott.
+Then she tested at Warner Bros., but this time around, Wallis's sister Minna Wallis arranged for film director Fritz Lang to coach Scott.